 Photo: Courtesy Peres Projects, Berlin Los Angeles

 Dan Attoe lives in the wilds of Southwestern Washington, in a small cabin he shares with his wife and his 14-year-old pet tarantula.
 He draws and paints in the cabin’s front room, which overlooks a beaver-dammed bend in the Washougal River.
 In this neck of the woods, cellphone service is so spotty that the artist has to step outside the cabin to pick up even the meagerest of signals.
 And yet from this mossy outpost, the artist, 33, creates artwork exhibited in far-flung locales such as London, Berlin, Athens, Naples, and Copenhagen.
+This reminds me of some of John Steuart Curry‘s work.

 Growing up in Northern Minnesota, and in Idaho on the periphery of Yellowstone National Park-his father worked for the U.S. Forest Service-he had early exposure to both the beauty of nature and “the wackos that inhabit the woods… The woods seem to breed eccentricity and isolation-they’re a place for people who don’t like people.”
 At age 14 he began drawing and painting in a style he continues to evolve: a droll, lowbrow updating of Hudson River School landscapes and classic folk art, filtered through the prism of 1980s heavy metal magazines and rock album covers.
 Fast-forward twenty-odd years, and Attoe, a grad student studying art at the University of Iowa, was plucked out of relative obscurity by star-making Los Angeles art dealer Javier Peres, whose Peres Projects began aggressively promoting his work internationally.
 “When I graduated,” Attoe recalls, “Javier wanted me to move to L.A., and I flat-out refused.
 Having grown up in ranger stations and small towns, L.A. just didn’t appeal to me.”